-Challenge the Wall Does your Troop/patrol have what it takes to conquer the Great Wall of Sequassen?
-Head up to the Challenge Area and see if you have what it takes to Challenge the Wall.
+Challenge COPE Does your Troop/patrol have what it takes to conquer one of our challenging COPE elements?
+Head up to the Challenge Area and see if you can meet the challenge.
 Participation counts toward All-Camp Challenge.
 Night Climbing Scale the Climbing Tower in total darkness - keep your hairy side up.
 Open BMX Put your bike riding skills to the test on our rolling course with jumps and bumps to test your balance and control.
 Long sleeved shirts and long pants are recommended to save your skin.
 Participation counts toward All-Camp Challenge.
 Open Climbing Scouts and Scouters can challenge gravity at the Camp's 35' tower.
-Tour de Camp Take a tour around camp using two wheels instead of your two feet.
-Starting at the BMX course, see all of what Sequassen has to offer.
 Twilight Zipline Fly through the skies of SEQ on our very own zipline and beat the sun before it sets.
 Head on up to the Challenge Area with a buddy to experience the flight.
 Pilot's license is not needed.
+Advanced sign up with Area Director on Sunday is required.